Build an outdoor pizza oven

 To cut and shape the bricks I used a 14-inch friction saw, with a masonry disk.
 Old bricks are easy to cut and if soaked in a bucket of water have a reduced amount of dust.
 You can use the brick dust in your mortar mix.

-In building a pizza brick oven, mortar should be used in only up to 6mm thick applications.
-Mortar should be used to assist in forming the brick walls and shouldn’t be used in plugging large holes as it will burn out.
+In building a pizza brick oven, pizza oven mortar should be used in only up to 6mm thick applications 3mm is better.
+Pizza oven mortar should be used to assist in forming the brick walls and shouldn’t be used in plugging large holes as it will burn out.

-This is the brick mortar ratio I used: 10 : 6 : 2 : 3 – Sand, Fire Clay, Portland grey cement, and lime.
+This is the fire brick pizza oven mortar ratio I used: 10 : 6 : 2 : 3 – Sand, Fire Clay, Portland grey cement, and lime.

 Insulating a brick pizza oven